-The 2012-13 Southern Bluefin Tuna (SBT) fishing season report summarises catches and fishing activities in the Australian Southern Bluefin Tuna Fishery up to and including the 2012-13 fishing season1 (December 2012 - November 2013) and some preliminary results of the 2013-14 season (December 2013 - November 2014).
+The 2013-14 Southern Bluefin Tuna (SBT) fishing season report summarises catches and fishing activities in the Australian Southern Bluefin Tuna Fishery up to and including the 2013-14 fishing season1 (December 2013 - November 2014) and some preliminary results of the 2014-15 season (December 2014 - November 2015).
 It also provides a summary of the history of the Australian SBT Fishery and fishing by Japan in the Australian Fishing Zone under bilateral access agreements.

-A total of 25 commercial fishing vessels landed SBT in Australian waters in the 2012-13 fishing season for a total catch of 4539 t.
-A total of 92.5 per cent of the catch was taken by purse seine with the remainder taken by longline.
-Five purse seiners fished off South Australia for the Australian farming operations during the 2012-13 fishing season, with live bait, pontoon-towing and feeding vessels also involved.
-The majority of the purse seine fishing commenced in mid December 2012 and finished in mid March 2013.
+Australia's allocation as agreed by the Commission for the Conservation of Southern Bluefin Tuna was 5193 t for the 2013-14 fishing season.
+However, this was adjusted to account for undercatch in the previous fishing season so the effective TAC was 5312 t.
+A total of 25 commercial fishing vessels landed SBT in Australian waters in the 2013-14 fishing season for a total catch of 5420 t.
+A total of 92.8 per cent of the catch was taken by purse seine with the remainder taken by longline.
+Six purse seiners fished off South Australia for the Australian farming operations during the 2013-14 fishing season, with live bait, pontoon-towing and feeding vessels also involved.
+Most of the purse seine fishing commenced in mid December 2013 and finished in early February 2014.

-Australia's allocation as agreed by the Commission for the Conservation of Southern Bluefin Tuna was 4698 t for the 2012-13 fishing season.
-However, Australia voluntarily reduced this to account for an overcatch of 34.6 t in the previous season.
 Length frequency data from the purse seine fishery from 2005-06 to 2006-07 indicated a shift to smaller fish, but this trend has showed signs of reversal since 2007-08, possibly due to the targeting of larger fish.
-The average length of SBT transferred to farms in South Australia in 2013-14 was 95.8 cm.
+The average length of SBT transferred to farms in South Australia in 2014-15 was 94.4 cm.

-In the 2013-14 fishing season, observers monitored 17.0 per cent of purse seine sets where fish were retained for the farm sector and 21.9 per cent of the estimated SBT catch.
-In 2013, observers also monitored 10.4 per cent of longline hook effort in the Eastern Tuna and Billfish Fishery during the months and in the areas of the SBT migration through that fishery.
-There was no observer coverage of longline hook effort in the entire Western Tuna and Billfish Fishery, where four vessels operated in the fishery during this period.
+In the 2014-15 fishing season, observers monitored 9.1 per cent of purse seine sets where fish were retained for the farm sector and 19.9 per cent of the estimated SBT catch.
+In 2014, observers also monitored 3.1 per cent of longline hook effort in the Eastern Tuna and Billfish Fishery during the months and in the areas of the SBT migration through that fishery.
+Observer coverage of longline hook effort in the entire Western Tuna and Billfish Fishery was 9.1 per cent in 2014.

-&lt;sup>1 Various time periods, such as 'calendar years', 'fishing seasons' and 'quota years', can be used when describing Australia's SBT Fishery.
+1 Various time periods, such as 'calendar years', 'fishing seasons' and 'quota years', can be used when describing Australia's SBT Fishery.
 Unless otherwise indicated, we have used quota years in this report, but note that fishing seasons of the various fishery components often span quota years.
 The start and end dates of Australian quota years have varied and are presented in Appendix 1.